 Before you do any cutting, take a look under the trailer to make sure you are not cutting through the frame, wires, or are directly above the axle.

 You will need to purchase these hole covers to frame out the hole you cut and to be able to cover them when not in use.
-They will run you $16 each.
+They will run you $13 each.
+(Now $30 each)

 Pull the cover off the ring and use it as a cutting template.
 Just draw around the outer edge and remove the ring.
 Next drill a hole with a half inch drill bit so you can have a starting point for your jigsaw, and start cutting.